duckduckgo/zeroclickinfo-goodies/CONTRIBUTING.md

 DuckDuckHack's guidelines are important and have been enforced for a reason.
 If you are reading this, you have probably been linked to this paragraph.
 Not following the above guidelines costs both staff and volunteers time which results in a loss of productivity.

-Please familiar read the above literature and act appropriately.
+Please read the above literature and act appropriately.

 Once you have made the requested adjustments, please ping a community leader to reopen or remove the `on-hold` status of your issue / pull request.
 If you are not sure, we will be happy to help.